 Drone Image Analysis for Crop Damage Assessment

-Drone picture analysis is utilized in crop assessment for damages because of hailstorms, tree counting and invasions.
-The drone imagery is as accurate as of the input spatial resolution.
+Drone picture analysis is utilized in crop assessment for damages because of hailstorms, tree counting, and invasions.
+The drone imagery is as accurate as the input spatial resolution.
 Which can be increased as per the requirement.Whats